ILIAS-eLearning/ILIAS/Modules/Exercise/README.md

 ### Business Rules

 - Task for handing-in will only be visible during **Submission Period**.
+Since ILIAS 8 these tasks will not be presented anymore, if the user has submitted anything.
 - Task for peer-review will only be visible during **Peer Review Period**.

 ## File System